 Please direct questions regarding these procedures or projects submitted under AB 2632 to the Regional Compliance Officer.

-Facilities Development Division’s (FDD) staff is divided into seven work groups defined as “Regions,” based on geographical assignments.
+Facilities Development Division’s (FDD) staff is divided into six work groups defined as “Regions,” based on geographical assignments.
 Each assigned region is staffed with office and field staff.

 The regional assignment concept allows FDD staff to: